splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 #.
 Select :guilabel:`Activate`.

 ..  image:: /_images/synthetics/detector-one.png
-    :width: 40%
+    :width: 100%
-    :alt: Screenshot showing the troubleshooting tab for a tile in the dashboard with an option to open the data in RUM or APM.
+    :alt: Setting up a detector for failed tests.

 Your detector is now set up to check for failed test runs every minute and to send an alert based on your settings in :guilabel:`Alert details`.